defagos/CoconutKit/README.markdown

 [![Donate to author](https://www.paypalobjects.com/en_US/i/btn/btn_donate_SM.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=3V35ZXWYXGAYG&lc=CH&currency_code=USD&bn=PP%2dDonationsBF%3abtn_donate_LG%2egif%3aNonHosted)

+### Credits

+If you enjoy the library, [hortis](http://www.hortis.ch/) and I would sincerely love being credited somewhere in your application, for example on some about page.
+Thanks for your support!

 ### How can I discover CoconutKit components?

 Check out the CoconutKit source code repository by visiting [the official project github page](https://github.com/defagos/CoconutKit), open the workspace and either run the `CoconutKit-demo` or the `CoconutKit-dev` targets.
 The result of running those targets is the same, the only difference is that `CoconutKit-demo` compiles and builds the CoconutKit library source code before using the resulting binaries, whereas `CoconutKit-dev` includes and compiles all libary sources as part of the project itself.